Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 if you wanna cud as certain characters idm jst ask me to swap characters lmao !

+૮₍ ˃ ⤙ ˂ ₎ა

 I LOVE matching characters ( even if enemies or etc lore wise) plspls match skins with me ill marry you (unless u dont want to) i swear ./PLATONIC ONLY LOL.

 I can move from a spot most of the time if you just ask nicely.

+ִֶָ𓂃 ࣪˖ ִֶָ🐇་༘࿐ !! ꒷꒦︶꒷꒦︶ ๋ ࣭ ⭑꒷꒦

-I block FREELY sorry if you were blocked [Unless you were one of the proshippers/Darkshippers i blocked then Fuck off <3 .]
+I block FREELY sorry if you were blocked especially if you ship adminvirus/1xdoe/doublezipper [Unless you were one of the proshippers/Darkshippers i blocked then Fuck off <3 .]

 You may Int freely most of the time as i am very often bored and looking for conversations to engage in -  unless i have 'NV' in my name . i will not respond to you or perhaps just want to be left alone at that moment thank you.
 If you want just whisper me and ill respond later on.

 ⊹ ࣪ ˖💢 ꫂ ၴႅၴ ₊ ⊹"Throw me to the wolves, Punish me for your sins BURDEN me with your guilt so it will eat me instead."✩°｡⋆⸜ 🎧✮